Buying guide

 Speed MP

-A balanced performance frame for intermediate players who want control without losing modern forgiveness.
+A balanced performance frame for intermediate players who want control without giving up too much forgiveness.

 Wilson